we-l-ee/bbm406-Sin.City/README.md

 ## Methodology
 ### Data Set
 We have gathered our data from youtube playlist.
 There are various regional playlist which we have found with quick search[22].
 We obtained these in ogg format and as smallest bitrate as possible we can find in order to save space.
 JDownloader[23] used to download these playlist with ease.
 Each download placed in respective folder for label in their classification.
 In these playlist there might be noise such as given song might not be in that regional as suggested in the name of the playlist.
 These will be most likely a miniscule noise.
 Moreover we will add more songs in the data set, hence the noise will be smaller with each growth of the data set.
 ### Features
 As hitherto cited, MFFC, Spectral Centroid, Spectral roll-of, Zero-crossing rate[1] are main focus in this paper.
 Librosa[24] is used for feature extraction library.
 It is not the fastest library, it is only used because of convince.
 ### Classification
+We will implement 3 classification model, namely SVM, CNN, K-NN.
+In the CNN implementation we will use tensorflow